A Complete Guide to Store Cast-Iron Skillets

 how to store a cast iron skillet

 Among the many options for storing cast iron, cabinets and cupboards stand out as the most logical choice.
-Cast iron pans may be a good option if you’re trying to keep kitchen clutter to a minimum.

 Cast iron cookware can be safely stored in most kitchens if it is not kept directly next to or underneath the sink.

-Your cast iron will require a cabinet large enough to hold it.
 Because the cast iron is heavy, you’ll need to ensure the shelving units are strong enough to handle it.
 When storing cast iron cookware, this is especially important.

 Aside from making sure the pans are dry, you also need to check that the cabinets are dry and free of any moisture.
 There should be no leaks, and the cupboard isn’t damp before putting your skillets and pans away.
 A dry cabinet should be checked.